-The early church celebrated the Lord’s Supper more regularly than it does today (Acts 2:42-46; 20:7).
+The early church celebrated the Lord’s Supper more regularly than today (Acts 2:42-46; 20:7).
 The church followed what the Lord did Himself when He switched the last Passover to the Eucharist.
 Paul presumed that the church came together on stipulated occasions to observe the Lord’s Supper.
-Usually the church came together for both an Agape feast and the Lord’s Supper, but evidently the Agape feast began to take precedence over the Lord’s Supper.
+Usually, the church came together for both an Agape feast and the Lord’s Supper, but evidently, the Agape feast began to take precedence over the Lord’s Supper.
 The Agape was strictly a time of eating while the Lord’s Supper was a partaking of the bread and cup.

 The word “Supper” is the normal word for the evening meal or the main meal.
 The idea of the early church was to pool their food so that all shared their food in common.
 The word “communion” means to have things in common.